Anderson’s Wedding Photography Equipment

 Lighting is by far the most difficult thing to learn about photography, which is why you see so few photographers using any external lights.
 It’s critical to the success of any photograph; probably more important than element other than the subject itself.

 The word “photography” comes from the Greek φώς (phos) “light” + γραφίς (graphis) “stylus”, “paintbrush” or γραφή (graphê) “representation by means of lines” or “drawing”, together meaning “drawing with light.”
 Photographic lighting takes years to learn to do well, and there are literally hundreds of books written on the subject.

 As photographers, film or digital, we are really “painting with light.”
 Quite often that means that we’ll have to add or subtract light to enhance your wedding photographs and make them look their best.
 Sometimes it’s simply adding a reflector or two to add or subtract light and other times we might employ one or more strobe units.

-Pretty much every wedding has a challenge or two lighting wise.
-Most common are dark churches and even darker reception locations as most wedding receptions occur at night.
+Pretty much every wedding has a challenge or two lighting-wise.
+Most common are dark churches and even darker reception locations, as most wedding receptions occur at night.
 But let’s not forget the great outdoors and the weather that comes with it!
 Lots of brides & grooms like to get married or have some of their photographs taken outside or both!

 Outdoor wedding locations do not mean “easy” wedding photography.
-Believe it or not, sunny days are the worst and one of the most challenging lighting situations of all!
+Believe it or not, sunny days are probably the worst and one of the most challenging lighting situations of all!

 In Minnesota (and every other state that we’ve photographed in) we’ve experienced everything from full sun, to partly cloudy, to heavily overcast skies, hot and humid to subzero temperatures, light rain to a monsoon; wind, tornados, lightning, and anything from flurries to a blizzard!